-Department of Midwifery, Faculty of Nursing and Midwifery, Psychosocial Injuries Research Center, Ilam University of Medical Sciences, Ilam, Iran.
+MSc, Mphil, PhD in Reproductive Health, Department of Midwifery, Faculty of Nursing and Midwifery, Psychosocial Injuries Research Center, Ilam University of Medical Sciences, Ilam, Iran.

-Psychosocial Injuries Research Center, Ilam University of Medical Sciences, Ilam, Iran.
+MSc, Mphil, PhD in Epidemiology, Psychosocial Injuries Research Center, Ilam University of Medical Sciences, Ilam, Iran.

-Result: Of 458 participants, 12% were preterm labor. also, 219 (47.8%) were male.
-Also ratio of preterm labor was more observed in 20-31 mothers' age group (p < 0.001), and housewife's (p=0.037) and in lower socioeconomic status (p < 0.001).
-The important socioeconomic contributor's in inequality were mother age (p=0.008), father age (p=0.005), father education (p=0.003), and father's job (p < 0.001).
-The main sources of inequality were mother age (8%), father age (3%), father education (5%), and father's job (25%).
+Results: Of the total of 458 participants, 12% had preterm labor.
+The number of male newborns was 219 (47.8%).
+Also, the prevalence of preterm labor was more in mothers aged 20 to 31 years (p < 0.001), housewives (p=0.037), and women with lower socioeconomic status (p < 0.001).
+The socioeconomic contributors to inequality were the mother’s age (p=0.008), father’s age (p=0.005), father’s education (p=0.003), and father's job (p < 0.001).
+The main factors of inequality were mother’s age (8%), father’s age (3%), father’s education (5%), and father's job (25%).

 Conclusion: Overall, 12% of our study population had preterm labor.
 Preterm birth was significantly more observed among mothers of lower socioeconomic status.
 Some SES, including the mother's age, father’s age, father’s education, and father’s job, were important factors in preterm inequality among Iranian mothers.